projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 Industry Usage
 ==============

-A typical industry usage would include one windows HMI + one RT VM:
+A typical industry usage would include one Windows HMI + one RT VM:

-- windows HMI as a guest OS with display to provide Human Machine Interface
+- Windows HMI as a guest OS with display to provide Human Machine Interface
-- RT VM which running specific RTOS on it to provide capability of handling real-time workloads like PLC control
+- RT VM that runs a specific RTOS on it to handle real-time workloads such as PLC control

 ACRN supports guest OS of Windows; ACRN has also added/is adding a series features to enhance its real-time performance then meet hard-RT KPI